UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 let register_value = rx_buf[1]; // the second byte in the buffer will be the received register value (REG_ADDR) let register_value_next = rx_buf[2]; // the third byte in the buffer will be the next received register value (REG_ADDR+1)
 ```
+This is explained in section 5.3 of the datasheet.
 :::

 #### Writing to a register